eugenebelieve/marketplace/README.md

 <img src="application/public/images/marketplace/marketplace.png" alt="dashboard" height="400">

-A Marketplace running on a MongoDB database with Microservices on <strong>Nodejs & Expressjs</strong> and a frontend application on Reactjs
+A Marketplace running on a MongoDB database with Microservices on <strong>Nodejs & Expressjs</strong> and a <strong>frontend application on Reactjs</strong>

 ## Usage